jenkinsci/xlrelease-plugin/docs/README.md

-The XL Release Plugin allows Jenkins to create and optionally trigger releases in XebiaLabs XL Releaseby adding one post-build action to your Jenkins installation:
+The XL Release Plugin allows Jenkins to create and optionally trigger releases in XebiaLabs XL Release by adding one post-build action to your Jenkins installation:

 -   Release with XL Release